Ramprasad-Group/copolymer_informatics/README.md

 # Copolymer informatics with multi-task neural networks

-This is the code for the paper (currently available at Arxiv ).
+This is the code for the paper "Copolymer Informatics with Multi-Task Deep Neural Networks" (currently available at [Arxiv](https://arxiv.org/abs/2103.14174)).
 It has two notebooks: The cross-validation models are trained in `cv_model.ipynb` and the meta learner is training in `meta_learner.ipynb`.
 The meta learner is deployed at https://polymergenome.org.

 ## Install

 1. Poetry must be installed